cosmos/cosmos-sdk/docs/architecture/adr-046-module-params.md

 a specific set of parameters are read on a consistent basis.

-However, this methodology will require developers to implement more types and handlers which can become burdensome if many parameters exist.
+However, this methodology will require developers to implement more types and Msg service metohds which can become burdensome if many parameters exist.
 In addition, developers are required to implement persistance logics of module parameters.
 However, this should be trivial.